alanyongy/tft-matchup-predictor/README.md

 ---

 ### 🎯 Key Features
-- **OCR using AHK:** Custom OCR pipeline leveraging AutoHotKey’s `ImageSearch`
+- Developed a custom OCR pipeline leveraging AutoHotKey’s `ImageSearch` to recognize multi-font player names
+- Dynamically define tight search regions to optimize `ImageSearch` for real-time analysis and predictions
+- Implemented a dynamic overlay to display next-round opponents in real-time
-- Logic to adapt to player deaths and lobby sorting rules
+- Designed logic to adapt to player deaths and lobby sorting rules
-- Dynamic overlay to display next-round opponents in real-time

 &nbsp;
 # 🧠 Implementation Overview

 🖼️ **Custom OCR System in AHK**
-- Implemented in AHK (which has no native OCR) using `ImageSearch` for real-time character recognition
+AHK lacks built-in OCR.
+So I made one myself:
-- Created a database of all alphanumerics (A–Z, a–z, 1–9) for the two in-game fonts.
+- Manually created a database of individual character images (A–Z, a–z, 1-9) for both fonts used in TFT’s UI.
+- Uses AHK's `ImageSearch` to detect character images within specific screen regions, making use of UI anchors to minimize the search area.
-- Uses fixed UI elements to dynamically define tight search regions to accelerate `ImageSearch` calls
+- Uses fixed UI elements to dynamically define specific search regions to accelerate `ImageSearch` calls
-- Reconstructs names in a consistent manner across fonts, using rules to handle ambiguity
+- Reconstructs strings by parsing character-level image matches, then uses them to match the current opponent to their listing in the sidebar.

 <sub>*Full details in [Section 1](#1-reading-the-player-list) of the technical breakdown below.*</sub>